TheRemoteCoder/Magento-Ecommerce-CE--Extension-Collection/README.md

 6. Clean the caches.
 7. If installed correctly they should appear in the admin panel in the part where you can enable/disable all modules.
 8. See if the module appears and the pages are working (depending on the code; check both frontend and backend).
-9. Check if the logs are ok under `/var/logs/`.
+9. Check if the logs are OK under `/var/logs/`.
 10. (Test and deploy)